 19. Go back to Helios and see the resolved changes in action:

-4. Reproducing Issues in Microservices with Helios CLI
+4. Reproduce Errors and Issues in Microservices with Helios CLI

 If you don’t want to use third-party solutions, Helios also lets you use its own CLI to trigger the call.